istio/istio.io/content/en/docs/setup/install/operator/index.md

 After you identify the name of the feature or component from the previous list, you can use the `IstioControlPlane` API to modify the default values using a configuration overlay file.

-For example, use this overlay file ([`samples/pilot-k8s.yaml`](https://github.com/istio/operator/blob/release-1.3/samples/pilot-k8s.yaml)) to adjust the `TrafficManagement` feature's resources and horizontal pod autoscaling settings for Pilot:
+The following example overlay file adjusts the `TrafficManagement` feature's resources and horizontal pod autoscaling settings for Pilot:

 {{< text yaml >}}
 apiVersion: install.istio.io/v1alpha2